A/B Testing is a critical tool in your conversion arsenal.

 This will also give a lot of insights into your buyers' psychology.

-Test Case #5: Multiple Order Bumps vs Single Order Bump
+Test Case #5: Multiple Order Bumps vs A Single Order Bump

 Order bump users, who are getting phenomenal results with the bumps, offer multiple choices on the checkout.